maziac/DeZog/documentation/Usage.md

 This will display all 'visible' sprites in a table with all associated attributes like mirroring, rotation, palette offset and pattern id.

+Note: When hovering over a column title you will also get an explanation.

 Furthermore it also offers a simplified screen view which displays the border, the screen area and the sprites clipping rectangle (in red if enabled).

 ![](images/zxnextspritesviewer1.jpg)